More Than Politics On The Line For Voters With Preexisting Conditions

 Since the 2017 repeal and replace efforts, the health care law has continued to gain popularity.

-Public approval is now at an all time high, but polling shows many Republican still don't view the ACA as synonymous with its most popular provision — protections for preexisting conditions.
+Public approval is now at an all-time high, but polling shows many Republicans still don't view the ACA as synonymous with its most popular provision — protections for preexisting conditions.

 Democrats hope to change that.

-"If you have a preexisting condition — heart disease, diabetes, breast cancer — they are coming for you," said Senator Kamala Harris during her recent debate with Vice President Mike Pence.
+"If you have a preexisting condition — heart disease, diabetes, breast cancer — they are coming for you," said Biden's running mate, California Sen. Kamala Harris, during her recent debate with Vice President Pence.

 Voters support maintaining ACA's legal protections